Review to Achieve Educational Excellence in Australian Schools

 Independent Review into Regional, Rural and Remote Education

 The Independent Review into Regional, Rural and Remote Education (the Regional Education Review) considered the key challenges and barriers that impact on students’ learning outcomes, including transitions toward, and success regarding, further study, training and employment.
 The Regional Education Review was led by Emeritus Professor John Halsey of Flinders University, and its final report was released on 13 April 2018.

 Review of the socio-economic status (SES) score methodology

-The Government has commissioned the new National School Resourcing Board to conduct a review of the SES score methodology to consider the appropriateness of the use of SES scores in assessing the capacity of a non-government school community’s ability to contribute to the recurrent costs of their school.
-It will make recommendations on alternative measures and/or changes to ensure confidence in the methodology used.
-A final report will be submitted to the Australian Government Minister for Education and Training by the end of June 2018.
+The Government commissioned the National School Resourcing Board to conduct a review of the SES score methodology to consider the appropriateness of the use of SES scores in assessing the capacity of a non-government school community’s ability to contribute to the recurrent costs of their school.

 Teacher Education Ministerial Advisory Group

 The Teacher Education Ministerial Advisory Group (TEMAG) released Action Now: Classroom Ready Teachers in 2015, along with the Australian Government's response.